City & Country is involved with a number of charitable schemes based locally to each of the developments.

 Royal Association of the Deaf

-City & Country was the title sponsor of the Royal Association for the Deaf’s 175th Awards gala ceremony in London.
-The event celebrated some of the Deaf community’s most honourable figures.
+City & Country was the title sponsor of the Royal Association of the Deaf’s 175th Awards gala ceremony in London.
+The event celebrated some of the deaf community’s most honourable figures.

 Essex County Council Traditional Building Skills Bursary